stevefsp/Lizitt-Unity3D-Utilities/README.md

 ## Installation

 Download the project and drop the contents of the `Source` directory into the Unity Assets folder.
 No pre-built DLLs are planned for this project.

+The directory structure is organized to allow you to more easily pick and choose the 'modules' you want, with the directory names indicating dependancies.
+If you don't want a module, just don't copy its directory to your project.
+For example:  Core has no dependancies.
+CoreComponents is dependant on Core.

 ## Documentation